ISISComputingGroup/ibex_developers_manual/doc/processes/instrument_details/CHRONUS-Instrument-Details.md

 {#chronus_magnetometer-note}
 ### Magnetometer Note

-There are two magnetometers used on chronus, one fixed and used in the zero field controller, the other a removable probe.
+There are two magnetometers used on Chronus, one fixed and used in the zero field controller, the other a removable probe.